 Applications of Amplitude Modulation

-With the improvement of the technology, the use of AM waves has become somewhat less prevalent, nevertheless it can still be found playing an important role in;
+With the improvement of the technology, the uses of Amplitude Modulation waves has become somewhat less prevalent, nevertheless it can still be found playing an important role in;

 - Air band Radio: The use of AM in the aerospace industry is widespread.
-The VHF transmissions made by the airborne equipment still use AM.
+The VHF (Very High Frequency) transmissions made by the airborne equipment still use AM.
 The radio contact between ground to air and also ground to ground use AM signals.

 - Quadrature Amplitude Modulation: Believe it or not, AM is used in the transmission of data of pretty much everything, from short range transmission such as Wi-Fi to cellular communications and etc. Quadrature amplitude modulation is formed by mixing two carriers that are out of phase by 90o.